 I read that you did help out in a community project.
 This is good, and I am suggesting as part of this to give to people directly.
 Help out in a soup kitchen, volunteer for the USO, or teach an adult to read.
 If the focus is on how can you help or give to others it immediately shifts your thoughts and intentions.
 You won’t feel helpless about your interactions, and you’ll feel better because you are directly helping someone else.
 By giving to others you open your heart directly, which can allow love in.
 Sound too hokey?
 There is research that by simply giving someone a smile it can change their receptivity toward you, but more importantly it can make you feel better instantly.

 There is research and information on how we can bring a more positive and less helpless feeling into our lives.
-You may want to look at some of this information here.
-And a link to a summary of information on what is now called positive psychology.
+Here is a link to a summary of information on what is now called positive psychology.

 I am glad you are working with a therapist and agree that online dating can be a good way to meet people, but ultimately it will still boil down to changing the “wanting and not having” dynamic.
 When you are happier and feeling less helpless and more pleased with yourself, that is when others are likely to want to join you.